LF and MF bands

 This band was allocated to the amateur service at WRC-12.
-Although not yet released to amateur service in many countries, UK amateurs holding a Full Licence may use the band now by applying for a NoV (Notice of Variation).
+Although not yet released to the amateur service in all countries, UK amateurs holding a Full Licence may use the band subject to specific conditions in the licence frequency schedule.

 1.810 – 2.00 MHz

 Also known as ‘top band’, the 160m band is usually grouped in with the HF bands and is the lowest frequency band commonly in use by HF operators (although it is actually an MF band).
 Most commercially available HF rigs cover 160 meters and antennas, although still needing to be large to effective, are possible within typical gardens.

 Propagation is limited to local contacts during the day, but DX is possible at night, especially around sunrise and sunset when world wide propagation becomes an interesting challenge for the serious DXer.
 Unlike the higher HF bands, long distance propagation is often better around sunspot minimum when solar activity, and therefore noise level, is lower.

 160 metres is also one the HF contest bands.